Logo Logo Logo Logo Logo

 Find out what your child will be learning this year in Year 4

-The Come and See topics for RE in Spring are:
+In the spring term, the Come and See topics for RE are:

-In Year 4 children will enjoy reading a wide variety of texts and will learn to write in a wide range of genres.
-We aim to instil in our pupils a love for reading and writing, confidence, stamina and creative, independent thinking.
+the children will enjoy reading a wide variety of texts and will learn to write in a wide range of genres.
+We aim to instil in our pupils a love for reading and writing, as well as confidence, stamina and creative, independent thinking.

 The model texts help children to identify the key structures/features that may be used within a particular piece of writing.
 Key writing techniques are then explored to ensure pupils develop a strong understanding of these before creating extended pieces of writing that aims to include these.